 Exciting news!
 Now there is a source for independent ratings of assessments!

 To empower districts to make informed choices, the Louisiana Department of Education has been conducting a rigorous review of instructional materials, including assessments.
 They recently reviewed our interim assessments and classified them as Tier 1—“Exemplifies quality: Meets all non-negotiable criteria and scored the best possible on all indicators of superior quality.”

 LDOE has received national praise for its rigorous review process, which uses a highly detailed rubric to judge each assessment’s usefulness to teachers.
 It’s a tough system: some of the most widely used assessments rank in the bottom tier.
-No other organization has Tier 1 math assessments and only one other organization has Tier 1 ELA assessments.
+No other organization has both Tier 1 math assessments and Tier 1 ELA assessments.
 More than half of the assessments reviewed were placed in Tier 3.

 This means a lot to us as a nonprofit because, unlike assessment vendors, we don’t create assessments to make money.
 We do it to help teachers and leaders boost student learning, to further our mission of increasing opportunity for all students.
 The Tier 1 rating validates that our assessments “exemplify quality,” so our partners can feel confident using them to guide their instructional decisions.